 Skip to main content

-The explore agent reads a git diff and figures out what changed for the user, then proposes (or builds) Momentic tests to cover it.
-Reach for it to keep coverage in step with the product without someone remembering to write a test for every pull request.
+The explore agent reads a git diff and determines what changed for the user, then proposes (or builds) Momentic tests to cover it.
+Reach for it to keep coverage current with the product without someone remembering to write a test for every pull request.

 The explore agent is in beta and may change.